-Man jailed for dark web fentanyl deals

 Newport man Kyle Enos jailed for dark web fentanyl drug deals

-A Newport man who used the dark web to export and sell the high-strength painkiller fentanyl has been jailed for eight years.
+A man who used the dark web to export and sell the high-strength painkiller fentanyl has been jailed for eight years.

-Kyle Enos, 25, used a number of identities to buy and supply "significant amounts" of the opioid in the UK, USA and Canada.
+Kyle Enos, 25, from Newport used a number of identities to buy and supply "significant amounts" of the opioid in the UK, USA and Canada.

 When officers raided his house they found 25,000 doses of the drug, said to be more potent than heroin.

-He had pleaded guilty to three charges relating to its supply.
+He admitted three charges relating to its supply at Cardiff Crown Court.

-Sentencing him at Cardiff Crown Court on Monday, Judge Eleri Rees said that four of his customers had since died was "evidence of how dangerous a drug it is".
+Sentencing him on Monday, Judge Eleri Rees said that four of his customers had since died, "evidence of how dangerous a drug it is".

 According to America's Drug Enforcement Agency, fentanyl - which hit the headlines after it was linked to the death of US singer Prince - is considered to be 50 times more potent than heroin.

-On Monday, Cardiff Crown Court heard Enos had contact with 166 customer in the UK, Europe and America, between May 2016 and May 2017.
+On Monday, Cardiff Crown Court heard Enos had contact with 166 customers in the UK, Europe and America, between May 2016 and May 2017.

 The National Crime Agency (NCA) said four of the people on the list had since died including 23 year old Jack Barton, a Cardiff University student found dead in his accommodation, and 34 year old Arran Rees who was found dead at his home in Ammanford, Carmarthenshire.